-Thanks to PROTECT IP Act The US will be able to block a site’s web traffic, ad traffic and search traffic using the same website censorship methods used by China, Iran and Syria.
+Thanks to PROTECT IP Act The US will be able to block a site’s web traffic, ad traffic and search traffic using the same website censorship methods used by China and Iran.

 The Internet Blacklist Legislation – known as PROTECT IP Act in the Senate and Stop Online Piracy Act (SOPA) in the House – is a threatening sequel to last year’s COICA Internet censorship bill.
 Like its predecessor, this legislation invites Internet security risks, threatens online speech, and hampers Internet innovation.On November 16th, Congress holds hearings on the first .
 This bill can pass.
 If it does, the Internet and free speech will never be the same.

 Big media and its allies in Congress are billing the Internet Blacklist Legislation as a new way to prevent online infringement.
 But innovation and free speech advocates know that this initiative is nothing more than a dangerous wish list that will compromise Internet security while doing little or nothing to encourage creative expression.

 As drafted, the legislation would grant the government and private parties unprecedented power to interfere with the Internet’s domain name system (DNS).
 The government would be able to force ISPs and search engines to redirect or dump users’ attempts to reach certain websites’ URLs.
 In response, third parties will woo average users to alternative servers that offer access to the entire Internet (not just the newly censored U.S. version), which will create new computer security vulnerabilities as the reliability and universality of the DNS evaporates.